austinhuang0131/barinsta-docs/docs/privacy.md

 ### Interaction with Instagram

-Interaction with Instagram is minimized: The app will request content that you explicitly want to be displayed, for example: If you want to see posts, then they are requested from Instagram.
-The app will send data that you explicitly want to be sent, for example: If you like/comment on posts, Instagram is informed of your action.
-The app will not voluntarily make requests for you without your explicit consent.
-However, since we do send requests, your usage of this app still constitutes your acceptance of Instagram's [Data Policy](https://www.instagram.com/legal/privacy/).
+Interaction with Instagram is minimized:

+* The app will request content that you explicitly want to be displayed, for example: If you want to see posts, then they are requested from Instagram.
+* Your language preference (within the app) and your timezone is sent to Instagram (since they do affect content display).
+Other personal details, including and not limited to phone details, call logs, contacts, how-long-you've-read-a-post, battery level, etc, are not sent.
+* The app will send data that you explicitly want to be sent.
+For example: If you like/comment on posts, Instagram is informed of your action.
+* The app will not voluntarily make requests (such as mark-as-seen) for you without your explicit consent.
+* However, since we do send requests, your usage of this app still constitutes your acceptance of Instagram's [Data Policy](https://www.instagram.com/legal/privacy/).

 ### Optional third-party providers